The National Competition will be held between 17-28 April 2024 as part of the 43rd Istanbul Film Festival, a specialized competitive film festival.

-In order for the films applying for the Festival to be promoted and to be included in the Festival catalogue, below documentation should be submitted until 31 January 2017, 17.00 hours, along with the submission forms through the online Eventival system at https://vp.eventival.eu/iff/2017.
+In order for the films applying for the Festival to be promoted and to be included in the Festival catalogue, below documentation should be submitted until 19 January 2024, 17.00 hours, along with the submission forms through the online Eventival system at https://vp.eventival.com/iff/2024.

 a) Online screener link (valid for at least 3 months)

-b) Technical features
+b) Technical features and film info

 c) Turkish and English synopses